jfrancai/portfolio/content/projects/ethernaut/Puzzle-Wallet-45b8e0a7c4784a4b952672eecda0daa6/_index.md

     selectors[1] = multicall; // One deposit call nested iside a multicall selectors[0] = deposit; // The second deposit call

-    // So we deposit once but we can our balance increased twice ! proxy.multicall{ value: msg.value }(selectors);
+    // So we deposit once but we can increase our balance twice ! proxy.multicall{ value: msg.value }(selectors);

     // Then we can withdraw all funds to our address